 To achieve your conversion goals, you should make your own prospecting plan.
 Plans will undoubtedly vary from company to company depending on your business needs and goals.

 In the plan, you’ll want to make several determinations.
 First, you have to be honest with yourself.
 Out of your current pool of leads, which ones are most likely to be prospects?
 If the answer is fewer than you want, it’s important to keep attracting new leads.
 You might also begin filtering them by specific criteria to ensure they’re as qualified as you’d prefer.

 You next have to count the number of customer accounts you can start.
-Depending on the budget your company has, this may be a lot or just a few.
+Depending on the budget your business has, this may be a lot or just a few.
 From there, predict what your average sales volume will be after opening these accounts.
 Finally, create the part of the plan where you decide your means of following up with your qualified prospects.
 Will it be by phone?
 Email?
-Maybe even both.
+Maybe both.